 - 1. Notification of appropriate law enforcement agency. - 2.
-Notification of grade level Director. - 3.
+Notification of Grade Level Director. - 3.
 Out-of-school suspension of the student for ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period of at least one (1) calendar year through expulsion. - 4.
 Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion.
+Any student who is determined to have brought a firearm or weapon will be referred to mental health services.